Dendrobium Phalaenopsis Orchids Indoor Care, Propagation and Common Problems with Solutions

 Dendrobium Phalaenopsis Orchids Common Problems

-Dendrobium Phalaenopsis Orchid growing problems are caused by cultural faults and include leaf spots, black leaf tips and edges, yellow leaves, drooping leaves, lack of blooms among others.
+Dendrobium Phalaenopsis Orchid growing problems include leaf spots, black leaf tips and edges, yellow leaves, drooping leaves, lack of blooms among others.
 Keep reading for more on these problems and how to fix them.

 No blooms